There are many different styles of Meditation.

 Basically, Meditation is as individual as we are and there is a Meditation style that is perfectly suited to everyone.

 The style that is right for you will depend on your personal learning style (whether you are a visual, auditory or kinesthetic/tactile learner.)
 It will also depend on your own spiritual or religious beliefs and what you are wanting to gain through the practice of Meditation.

 A good Meditation teacher can assist their students to identify the Meditation style that will best suit them, fairly quickly.
 While an untrained Meditation teacher may think a particular style of Meditation (like creative visualization for example) will suit all people.
 This is incorrect and can have the very sad outcome of turning a student away from Meditation (and all its wonderful benefits) for life.

-Practicing Meditation is enjoyable, relaxing and even fun!
+Practising Meditation is enjoyable, relaxing and even fun!